edai4science/edai4science.github.io/_pages/call.md

 ## Registration Details

-Due to a lot of interest and limited room capacity, the registration for the workshop has been closed.
+The registration for the workshop is currently closed.

 ## Questions

 If you have any questions, please do not hesitate to contact us at [edai4science@gmail.com](mailto:edai4science@gmail.com).